Ultra X England

 Running pack

-Hydration system with a minimum capacity of 1.5 liters of fluid
+Hydration system with a minimum capacity of 1.5 liters of liquid

 Cap